A Dangerous Age

+A Dangerous Age is a 1957 Canadian romantic crime drama film written, produced and directed by Sidney J. Furie, his feature directorial debut.
+It stars Ben Piazza, Anne Pearson, and Kate Reid (also in her feature debut).
+The film is about two young lovers (Piazza and Pearson) who want to get married but are thwarted at every turn, and decide to elope to the United States.

+The film was notable for being the first serious attempt by an English Canadian filmmaker to seriously market a feature film overseas since the silent era.
+The Canadian Encyclopedia described A Dangerous Age as "something of a landmark in English-Canadian feature production."

 Plot

 Nancy, 17, and David, 19, are young college students who are in love and want to marry.
-Their parents object, so the couple elopes to the USA with a forged birth certificate for Nancy.
+Their parents object, so the couple elopes to the United States with a forged birth certificate for Nancy.
 David has second thoughts after seeing a married couple argue.

 They are told they have to wait for twenty four hours so they go back over the border and are pulled over by the police.

 David persuades Nancy to go on the run with him.
 They flee but are caught by the police.
 David and Nancy decide to wait to get married.